ankitchauhan123/devops/README.md

 metadata:
 name: XXX
 namespace: YYY
-When you type kubectl get all it takes default name space .
-To get objects of another name space use kubectl get all -n <namespace>
+When you type kubectl get all it takes default name space.To get objects of another name space use kubectl get all -n <namespace>